dgrothman/changesthatheal/docs/C2-Reality/ToolsToHelpYouOwnYourOwnReality.md

+---
+title: Tools to help you own your own reality
+tags:
+- Reality
+---
 # Tools to help you own your own reality

 **Who you are** - Your sense of self - Your body, thinking, feeling and behavior.